Other accommodation alternatives

 Location: Stockholm is not so big and the public transportation works really well.
 It is very difficult to find housing close to the university and it is not unusual to commute for about one hour to go to work or school.

-Rent: The average rent for a private room in a shared apartment is about SEK 4000 up to SEK 9000 a month depending on size and location (rooms in the city center are usually much more expensive than a room in the suburb).
-The rent for a studio is about SEK 6000 to SEK 14000 per month (also depending on size and location).
+Rent: The average rent for a private room in a shared apartment is about SEK 4000 up to SEK 9000 a month depending on size and location.
+The rent for a studio is about SEK 7000 to SEK 20 000 per month depending on size and location.
+Rooms and apartments in the city center are usually much more expensive than a rooms and apartments in the suburb.
 Additional costs for electricity, internet or TV may be added or be included in the rent so remember to ask the landlord about that.

 Long term accommodation